keybase/client/shared/README.md

 The app uses [storybook](https://storybook.js.org/) snapshots.
 If you make a change that changes the html output of a story, tests will catch the difference.

 To update the stories, first determine which stories changed.
-Run the tests `yarn test Storyshots` and look for lines containing:
+Run the tests `yarn test Storyshots` and look for lines containing '●':

 Run the local storybook server.
 Verify that the affected stories look correct.